East Ukraine under heavy fire in advance of Russian holiday

 Many observers expect Putin will try to claim a big victory in the east by Victory Day, which marks the defeat of Nazi Germany during World War II.

-Putin, like many of his predecessors, often uses patriotic Russian holidays and anniversaries to make announcements.
+Putin, like many of his predecessors, often uses patriotic Russian holidays and anniversaries to make announcements, appeal for solidarity or show off his nation’s strength.
 In March, he appeared at a Moscow stadium at a rally marking the eighth anniversary of Russia’s annexation of the Crimean Peninsula, and used the event to build support for the war.

 The discovery of the mass killings around Kyiv helped to galvanize support for Ukraine in the West.
 Bulgarian Prime Minister Kiril Petkov vowed his country would join others in providing military assistance as he toured another scene of atrocities outside Kyiv, in Borodyanka.